-4.2 State-of-the-art squeezed-light sources
+Op-4.2 State-of-the-art squeezed-light sources

-This work falls under section 3.5 of the LSC Program, "Lasers and Squeezers"
+This work falls under section 2.5 "Post-A+ planning and research" of the LSC Program.

-Squeezed vacuum states of light [79] are produced by cavity-enhanced type I optical-parametric amplification (OPA), also called cavity-enhanced type I parametric down-conversion (PDC), sometimes also type I optical-parametric oscillation (OPO) below threshold.
+Squeezed vacuum states of light [94] are produced by cavity-enhanced type I optical-parametric amplification (OPA), also called cavity-enhanced type I parametric down-conversion (PDC), sometimes also type I optical-parametric oscillation (OPO) below threshold.
 The most efficient source is a (second-order nonlinear) periodically poled KTP (PPKTP) crystal placed in a cavity that is pumped with second-harmonic light (below oscillation threshold).
 At threshold such a device produces, theoretically, an infinite squeeze factor, if the optical loss is zero and if the pump power is infinite.
-Great progress has been made over the last 10 years in the generation of squeezed vacuum states of light at 1064 nm and 1550 nm [78].
-For LIGO
+Great progress has been made over the last 10 years in the generation of squeezed vacuum states of light at 1064 nm and 1550 nm [92].
+For Voyager and LIGO Cosmic Explorer, squeezed-light sources at wavelengths around $2\mu$ m are also needed, which has been recently demonstrated experimentally with PPKTP [127, 128].